sanjsanj/gymbuddy/README.md

 ###What is the Gymbuddy codebase

-Gymbuddy is a test-driven Rails app that allows users to sign up, post listings, view listings and contact members
+Gymbuddy is a test-driven Rails app that allows users to sign up, post listings, view listings and contact other members

 ------------------------------

 ###How to use this repo yourself

-WIP
+Fork or clone this repo, download it to your machine and then run `bundle` to install gems.

+Type `rspec` to run the tests.

+To serve it locally:
+- Create 'gymbuddy_test' and 'gymbuddy_development' tables in your PostgreSQL database.
+- Type `bin/rake db:create`
+- Type `bin/rake db:migrate`
+- Type `bin/rails s` to start the local server
+- Open your browser and go to [localhost:3000](localhost:3000)

+To deploy it to [Heroku](http://www.heroku.com):
+- Please view the Heroku documentation to set up your Heroku web app
+- Make sure you have the heroku git remote set
+- Type `git push heroku master` to create the app and deploy it remotely
+- Type `heroku run rake db:create` to create the Heroku database
+- Type `heroku run rake db:migrate` to migrate the Heroku database

 -------------